- Management Plan

 Monitoring and Reporting

 Baseline surveys for the site will be carried out before the interventions begin.
 Data will be collected for water temperature, and ecological surveys will be conducted for otters and freshwater pearl mussels, fish and surrounding habitat.
-These surveys will be needed for our application to the Scottish Environment Protection Agency (SEPA).
+Read the baseline survey report here.

 A progress report will be completed after the first year of the project to identify on-the-ground changes and to evaluate the success of the intervention.